karl-zylinski/karl-zylinski.github.io/new/content/posts/gamedev-for-beginners-using-odin-and-raylib-3.md

 rl.DrawTexturePro(player_run_texture, draw_player_source, draw_player_dest, 0, 0, rl.WHITE)
 ```

 Just like in `DrawTextureRec` we supply the texture and then the source rect.
-With this info our program knows what texture to draw and what portion of it to draw.
+With this info our program knows what texture to draw + what portion of it to draw.
 However, now we are now supplying `draw_player_dest` instead of `player_pos`, using this rectangle we can tell Raylib both where to draw and how big area to draw on.
 The two zeroes after the dest rectangle is the `rotation` and then the `origin`.
 We will probably return to the `origin` later in this series, but for now I'll just say that the origin makes it possible to shift the position relative to the dest rectangle.

 Now, if you run the game you'll see this: